zzwx/gamutmask/README.md

         Widgth of the resulting gamut image (default 2) -paddingY int
-        Widgth of the resulting gamut image (default 2) -width int
+        Widgth of the resulting gamut image (default 2) -recursive
+        Walk all subfolders of the input folder too recursively -width int
         Widgth of the resulting gamut image (default 250)
 ```

 ## Usage as a Library

-One can certainly simply use `internal/lib/lib.go` containing the core function itself inside his own project:
+One can `/lib` submodule containing the core function itself inside their own project:

 ```
 func GenerateGamutMask(img image.Image, maskWidth, maskHeight int) (wheel *image.RGBA64)
 ```

+as well as `ProcessChangedFilesOnly` function in order to process sets of files some different way.

 ## Requirement

-* go 1.12
+* go 1.13 (for error unwrapping)

 ## To Build and Install From Source